siffiejoe/lua-amalg/README.md

 module exports a function taking the compressed input as a string and returning the decompressed output as string as well.

-There are currently three predefined plugins available:
+There are currently a few predefined plugins available:

 ###                           luac Plugin                          ###